Richmond Oval Coed 6's Tuesday Rules

 - Playoffs will occur over the final two weeks of the season.
 The format for the playoffs will be as follows:

 - each match will be a best-of-3 (21/21/15).
 The first 2 games will be to 21 points capped at 23, and the 3rd game will be to 15 points capped at 17.
 If time expires during the 3rd game, whichever team is winning at that point will win the match (no 5-point minimum required)

 - if time expires during the 2nd game, then total points scored in the 2 games to that point will determine the winner of the match.

-- Both teams are responsible for recording the results of their matches (sets won/lost and fun points) on the league schedule that is present on-site (or telling the Event Coordinator so that he/she can record them on-site).
+- Both teams are responsible for recording the results of their matches (sets won/lost and fun points) on the league schedule that is present on-site (or telling the on-site staff so that he/she can record them on-site).

 - Have FUN!
 If there are any problems or suggestions about the league please free to contact us.
 Please enjoy yourselves!